nlhogsten/GIS-Google-Earth-Pro/README.md

 - **Location:**
   Ala Moana, known for its vibrant surf culture and ideal local breaks.

-## Gallery
+## Surf Spot Overview

 Below are some examples of the surf spots featured in this portfolio:

 ### Ala Moana Surf Spot Overview
 ![Surf Spot 1](./images/alaMoana.jpg)
-*Description: These 5 prime breaks offer a wide assortment of waves depeneding on the day, ranging from light longboarding to hollow barrels.*
+*Description: These surf breaks offer a wide assortment of waves depending on the day, ranging from light longboarding to hollow barrels.*

 ### Surf Spot 2
 ![Surf Spot 2](./images/paddlePaths.jpg)
-*Description: A scenic view of the coastline with optimal conditions for intermediate surfers.*
+*Description: The Ala Moana Boat Harbor offers access to Bowls, Kaisers, Rockpiles and In Betweens.
+Fours is not surfed often..*

 ## How This Project Was Made

 1. **Data Collection:**
-   Google Earth Pro was used to capture detailed screenshots of the surf spots.
-Each image was taken during different times of the day to highlight varying conditions.
+   Google Earth Pro was used to capture detailed 3D and 2D screenshots of the surf spots.

 2. **GIS Analysis:**
-   The images were analyzed to identify key geographical features such as wave break patterns, shoreline contours, and accessibility.
+   The images were analyzed to identify key geographical features such as wave break patterns, parking, and wave accessibility.

-3. **Image Processing:**
-   Screenshots were refined using graphic editing tools to annotate and enhance the imagery for better clarity.

-4. **Documentation:**
-   This repository houses the final images along with documentation on the methods and findings from the GIS analysis.

 ## Future Enhancements